-Adult Protective Services (APS) is one of two branches in DAIL's Division of Licensing and Protection (the other being the Survey and Certification survey and regulatory component).
+Adult Protective Services (APS) is one of two units within DAIL's Division of Licensing and Protection (the other is Survey and Certification).
 APS investigates allegations of abuse, neglect, and exploitation of vulnerable adults and implements protective services, as necessary, to limit future maltreatment.
-APS has 18 employees, including 11 home-based investigators who travel throughout the state to investigate allegations of maltreatment.
+APS currently has 20 employees, including 9 home-based investigators who travel throughout the state to investigate allegations of maltreatment.
 APS frequently partners with law enforcement agencies and human service providers in the performance of their investigations.